aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotm-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTM to POTM or Online App" h2="Export DOTM to POTM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+The DOTM file format is a Microsoft Word template file used to store document settings and macros.
+It is used to create new documents with the same settings and macros.
+However, the DOTM file format is not compatible with other applications.
+Therefore, it is necessary to convert DOTM to POTM, which is a PowerPoint template file.

+<h2>How Aspose.Total Helps for DOTM to POTM Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOTM to POTM conversion while using two of it's APIs.
-Load your DOTM using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POTM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOTM to POTM.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the DOTM file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation.
+Finally, the presentation can be saved as a POTM file.
+This process can be automated with Aspose.Total for C++, making it easy to convert DOTM to POTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}